 Rottweilers & Cancer , Prevention & Treatment

 All dogs can get cancer.
 Some people believe purebreds dogs are more prone to cancer than their mutt relatives.
 Certain breeds seem to be more afflicted with certain types of cancers and are also prone to getting it earlier in life.
-The Rottweiler breed as a whole has a very high incidence of bone cancer.
-I've done alot of research on the prevention of cancer and also treating it.
-I hope you will find this information useful in preventing cancer in your pet or treating your pet if they end up with cancer. ***DISCLAIMER: I AM NOT A VETERINARIAN, ANY TREATMENT OR SUPPLEMENT YOU DECIDE TO GIVE TO YOUR PET SHOULD BE DISCUSSED WITH YOUR VETERINARIAN FIRST.*** Please let me know if any of the links are broken by either sending me an e-mail or commenting below:-)
+The Rottweiler breed as a whole has a very high incidence of bone and other cancers.
+I've done a lot of research on the prevention and treatment of cancer.
+I hope you will find this information useful in preventing cancer in your pet or treating your pet if they end up with cancer. ***DISCLAIMER: I AM NOT A VETERINARIAN, ANY TREATMENT OR SUPPLEMENT YOU DECIDE TO GIVE TO YOUR PET SHOULD BE DISCUSSED WITH YOUR VETERINARIAN FIRST.*** Please let me know if any of the links are broken by either sending me an e-mail or commenting below:-) Also I am happy to talk to you about your dog if you want to e-mail me directly.
+PLEASE if you find my page even a little bit useful leave a comment on this page.

 Start out with HealthBefore you purchase or adopt your new rottweiler you should research their bloodlines (where possible).
 Not only are you going to look for a Sire and Dam who are free from hip, elbow, heart and eye problems (Each dog should have OFA and CERF #'s to prove this) you should ask the breeder about the parents of the sire and dam.
 They should be able to tell you if the grandparents are still alive and how old they are and if they are deceased how old they were at that time and what the dog died of.
 If they don't own the grandparents then attempt to contact the owners of the grandparents.
-If you start out with a puppy who has pretty decent cancer free family members you are going to have a better shot at preventing a future cancer occurance.
-Would you buy a puppy whose parents or grandparents died of cancer at 3 years old?
-Of course cancer is not just caused by genetics it can also be caused by the environment, vaccinations, toxins, chemicals, carcinogens,xrays, flea and heartworm preventative, 2nd hand smoke,living near power lines, ect.
+Unfortunately cancer is prevalent in the rottweiler breed but by doing your research you can prevent purchasing a puppy whose parents died at 3-5 years old of cancer.
+Cancer is not just caused by genetics it can also be caused by the environment, vaccinations, toxins, chemicals, carcinogens, xrays, flea and heartworm preventative, 2nd hand smoke,living near power lines, ect.
 Another thing to ask the breeder is whether or not the bitch was x-rayed after conception.
 You may want to pose the question this way, " How many puppies were shown on the xray" that way you will mostly likely know if the bitch was xrayed.
-It is pretty common practice for breeders to xray the bitch once she is pregnant so they will have an idea of how many puppies she wil have.
+It is pretty common practice for breeders to xray the bitch once she is pregnant so they will have an idea of how many puppies she will have.
 Why is this bad?
-Think about anytime you (well for women:)) are asked whether you are pregnant before getting an xray (at the dentist, or any xray for that matter).
-They don't recommend people get xrays when they are pregnant, why would it be any different for a dog?!
+Think about any time you (well for women:)) are asked whether you are pregnant before getting an xray (at the dentist, or any xray for that matter).
+They don't recommend people get xrays when humans are pregnant, why would it be any different for a dog?!
 "Previous studies of children born between 1940 and 1970 found an increase in childhood cancer, particularly leukemia, in those exposed to x-ray before birth."
 (PressTV, Feb 13, 2011)

 Raising 'Em RightVaccinations